 Always.
 Always, I suppose some how or rather, decision will call upon either daily, weekly or every now and then.
 Well, I am sure all you beauties will agree decision is part and parcel of life.
-Maybe temporarily decision can be swept under the carpet, eventually, no matter what, we must decide.
+Perhpas temporary decisions can be swept under the carpet, eventually, no matter what, we must decide.
 For me, the daily challenging decision is what to cook.
 Equally a tough call is replenishing skin care products every few months.
-Perhaps I shouldn't say which to buy is difficult because I can still fall back to familiar or proven to be suitable products.
+Perhaps I shouldn't say which to buy is difficult because I can still fall back to the familiar or proven to be suitable products.
 Then again, as a beauty blogger, it is rather interesting to try new products.

 Cleansing oil I feel is a must despite the choices for cleansing milk and cleansing bar.
 Maybe, maybe I am truly hooked, force of habit or stuck on my mind that cleansing oil is the magic for clean-clear skin.
 You can't blame me.
 My love for cleansing oil goes back to 5 years, between the pricey Shu Uemura Cleansing Oil (Shu Uemura Ultime8 Sublime Cleansing Oil) to the Body Shop Cleansing Oil and Neutrogena Cleansing Oil.
 So, what else is new?
 Cleansing oil again at the pharmacy.
 Within 15 minutes or so, I decided on Hada Labo cleansing oil (RM52.85) with high purity olive oil and super hyaluronic acid.